Celebrating Eleven Years Online...!

 For information on the cost of developing a new custom yacht design, please see our web article on Design Costs.
 For information on the potential cost of new construction, please see our web article on Boat Building Costs.

-Ordering Study Drawings; Estimating Plans; Building Plans; NC Cutting Files
+Ordering an Estimating Plans, Building Plans and NC Cutting Files

-As noted above, our Stock Designs are offered in four stages, as follows:
+As noted above, our Stock Designs are offered in five stages, as follows:

 To order one or more of the above for any of our designs, please see our Plans List Page.
-New Stock Designs are being added at the rate of around three or four vessels per year, so if the current sampling does not provide just the right combination, please check in again...!
+New Stock Designs are being added at the rate of around two or three vessels per year, so if the current sampling does not provide just the right combination, please check in again!
+Or if you'd like to know more about creating a Custom Design to suit your specific requirements, you'll find a thorough description on our Custom Design Page.

 In any case, please feel free to inquire for more information on any of these options...!